Liroo/liroopierre/README.md

-# Liroo - A modern wordpress starter theme 🌼
+# Liroo - My personal website using [wp-liroo](https://github.com/Liroo/wp-liroo) 🌼

-> This theme is mainly used by Studio Push, I have no intention to produce a stable open-sourced version of this theme for now.
+> This theme make use of configuration for some plugins like acf or cpt.

 ### Instalation